semaphoreP/codeastro/Day1/git_intro/README.md

 with the Github webpage (where you have logged into your account), a terminal window, and then your favorite text editor.

-## Make a Remote Repository via Github and Clone it to Your Machine
+## Make a Remote Repository via Github

 1. After logging into github, click the `Repositories` tab at the top of the page and then click the `New` green button to the upper right.